vathsala-komanpally/Project2-GroceryList/README.md

 This page allows admin to add, update and delete items of grocery store. when admin click on link provided

-Then admin has to login to do these operation here please use these: user name: vathsala
+Then admin has to login to do these operation please use: user name: vathsala
 password: vathsaladmin

-//but it dont allow to add category names for now..has to include this feature in future

-It has login page for customers/ users
-User as to login to proceed buying items from the page It has register new user page pops up by clciking create account to Login
+When customers/users clicks on proceed to buy items on page, it asks user to login There is a create an account option for new users to signup

-When user choose items by clicking on them it items selected are displayed in a table format with +, - and delete buttons..these are used to add more, remove existed quantity of items, and delete items from list
+When user choose items by clciking addtocart, all selected items adds to tha cart, The cart will display items in a table format with +, - and delete buttons..
+....these are used to add more, remove existed quantity of items, and delete items from list